ArthurDassier/Mjolnir_kit/firmware/README.md

 * Commands Mjolnir to set Steering PWM (angle) to XX
 * XX is float32, range [-1.0, 1.0]

+`h`
+* Heartbeat
+* MUST be received periodically, otherwise assume master controller has disconnected, and performs E-Stop

 `e`
 * Emergency Stop
 * Commands Mjolnir to STOP all PWM outputs